 Veritas House founded by Bathurst Youth Service, a social action committee of the UnitingChurch, Bathurst.
-Dominican Sisters granted the use of their building for the youth refuge purposes.
-During its first year, the refuge housed approximately 100 young people.
+Dominican Sisters granted the use of their building for the homeless youth refuge purposes.
+During its first year, the Bathurst youth refuge housed approximately 100 young people experiencing homelessness.

-Refuge moved to another house (provided by Department of Corrective Services) in Keppel Street.
-The employment of a fourth worker enabled the refuge to be open 24 hours a day Monday to Friday.
+Bathurst youth refuge moved to another house (provided by Department of Corrective Services) in Keppel Street.
+The employment of a fourth worker enabled the crisis refuge to be open 24 hours a day, Monday to Friday.

-Veritas House incorporated pursuant to the NSW Associations Incorporation Act, as Veritas House Youth Refuge Inc.
+Veritas House Incorporated pursuant to the NSW Associations Incorporation Act, operating as Veritas House Youth Refuge Inc.

-Approached by the Department of Community Services (DoCS) to take on the additional service of Adolescent and Family Counsellor.
+Approached by the NSW Department of Community Services (DoCS) to take on the additional service of Adolescent and Family Counsellor in Bathurst.
 Management accepted this proposal and the corresponding funding.
 First funding of a full-time position for the medium term service.

-Due to financial constraints staff had to be reduced to 3.5 workers.
-The Keppel Street property was bought by the NSW Department of Housing, which gave the refuge security of tenure.
-The “Workout Scheme”, supervised by staff, was introduced, to provide residents with job opportunities.
+Due to financial constraints, staff in Bathurst had to be reduced to 3.5 workers.
+The Keppel Street property was bought by the NSW Department of Housing, which gave the youth refuge security of tenure.
+The “Workout Scheme”, supervised by staff, was introduced in Bathurst to provide residents with job opportunities.

-In response to the Usher Report’s recommendations for the deinstitutionalisation of substitute care for children and adolescents, DoCS increased our funding.
-Initial funding also received for an Outreach worker.
+In response to the Usher Report’s recommendations for the deinstitutionalisation of substitute care for children and adolescents, DoCS increased Veritas House funding.
+Initial funding also received for an Outreach worker in Bathurst.